 Asia Unplated with Diana Chan will premiere at 8pm on Thursday, January 28 on SBS Food.
 The series will also be available after broadcast on SBS On Demand.

 Something to get tongues (and tails) wagging

 For many of us, our dogs are part of the family, which means they deserve a treat just as much as the next person.
 Or poodle.
-Ben & Jerry’s obviously agrees, as the hugely popular ice cream brand has now ventured into the lucrative US pet food market with Doggie Desserts.
-There are two flavours – Pontch’s Mix and Rosie’s Batch – which are named after the company founders’ own hounds.
-Pontch’s Mix is made with peanut butter and pretzel swirls, while Rosie’s Batch comes with mini cookies and pumpkin.
-Maybe they should ask Dale Oliver to help out with the ingredients for that one – we’re sure he’s got some spare.
+Ben & Jerry’s obviously agrees.
+The hugely popular ice cream brand has now ventured into the lucrative US pet food market with Doggie Desserts.
+The two flavours – Pontch’s Mix and Rosie’s Batch – are named after the company founders’ own hounds.
+Pontch’s Mix is made with peanut butter and pretzel swirls; Rosie’s Batch comes with mini cookies and pumpkin.
+Maybe they should ask Dale Oliver to help out with the ingredients for that one.
+We’re sure he’s got some spare.

-Both flavours are made with minimal dairy, instead using sunflower butter to avoid any doggie digestive issues.
-Sadly there’s no word on when – or if – the pet-friendly treats will be available in Australia, so don’t tell Fido just yet, or he might get his hopes up for nothing.
+Both flavours are made with minimal dairy.
+Instead, they use sunflower butter to avoid any doggie digestive issues.
+Sadly there’s no word on when – or if – the pet-friendly treats will be available in Australia.
+So don’t tell Fido just yet, or he might get his hopes up for nothing.
 But you can tell the cat if you want.
 They never listen anyway.

 Want to keep up to date with all the latest local Aussie food news?
 Just sign up for our newsletter in the box below.
 You can also follow us on Facebook and Instagram.
 We’ve got more Aussie food news to inspire and entice you next week, so stay tuned!